 In fiscal year 2017, we began the process of implementing a new enterprise resource planning ("ERP") system and other accounting systems, including a new revenue reporting system in advance of the adoption of ASC 606 in fiscal year 2019.
 These systems are critical for accurately maintaining books and records and preparing our financial statements.
-We intend to transition to our new ERP and revenue systems during fiscal year 2018.
-In November 2017, we completed the implementation of the new system and are continuing efforts towards implementation of other accounting systems, including a revenue reporting system.
-We currently anticipate completing implementation of these applications by the third-party consultants, to implement fiscal year 2018.
-In November 2017, we implementation of these systems are critical for accurately maintaining books and records and preparing our financial statements.
-We intend to transition to our new ERP and revenue systems during fiscal year 2018.
-In November 2017, we completed the implementation of the new system and are continuing efforts towards implementation of other accounting systems, including a revenue reporting system.
-We currently anticipate completing implementation will be successful or that we will not experience difficulties following the transition.
+We have completed implementation and transitioned to our new ERP system and intend to transition our revenue and other accounting systems during our current fiscal year 2018.
+While we have and will continue to invest significant amounts, including for additional personnel and third-party consultants, to implement these systems, we cannot assure you that the implementation will be successful or that we will not experience difficulties following the transition.
 Any delay or error in the implementation or transition could adversely affect our operations, including our ability to accurately report our financial results in a timely manner, file our quarterly or annual reports with the SEC, and invoice and collect from our customers, each of which may harm our operations and reduce investor confidence.
-Even if we are able to complete the implementation, data integrity problems or other issues may subsequently be discovered which, if not corrected, could impact our business, reputation or results of operations.
-If we encounter unforeseen difficulties with our new ERP and revenue system implementations, there will be additional demands on our management team and our business, operations and results of operations could be adversely affected.
+Even if we are able to complete the implementation, data integrity problems or other issues may subsequently be discovered which, if not corrected, could impact our business, reputation, or results of operations.
+If we encounter unforeseen difficulties, there will be additional demands on our management team and our business, operations and results of operations could be adversely affected.